ovspianist/quartz/content/Obsidian.md

-TODO:: - $ build a tool for easily importing film entries.
+ - $ build a tool for easily importing film entries.